 On October 1, 2017, the Association entered into a lease agreement of intent to lease office space in the downtown business district of Washington, D.C.
-The ten-year six-month lease expires on March 31, 2028 and included a 7-month abatement at the start.
-The lease provides for annual rent increases of 2.4% over the term of the lease.
+The ten-year six-month lease was set to expire on March 31, 2028 and included a 7-month abatement at the start.
+In December 2020, the Association renewed the lease, extending the term of the lease for an additional period of three-years and four months.
+The lease now expires on August 31, 2031 and included a 4-month abatement starting on the renewal date.
+The lease provides for annual rent increases of 2.5% over the term of the lease.

 In accordance with generally accepted accounting principles in the United States, all rental payments, including fixed rent increases, less any rental abatements, are recognized on a straight-line basis over the term of the lease.
 Lease incentives are amortized over the life of the lease on a straight-line basis as an offset to rent expense.
 The difference between the rent expense and the required lease payment is reflected as deferred rent and lease incentive in the accompanying statements of financial position.
-Rent expense for the years ended June 30, 2020 and 2019, was \$228,888 and \$227,037, respectively.
+Rent expense for the years ended June 30, 2021 and 2020, was \$232,076 and \$228,888, respectively.